NAB again summons Shahbaz on July 5

 It is to be mentioned here that an ex-secretary of the Punjab government Ahad Cheema was already being investigated and many other top leaders of the PML-N were allegedly involved in the scam.

-PML-Q’s Moonis Elahi, son of Chaudhry Pervaiz Elahi, has been summoned on July 13 in a case of assets beyond means and being the alleged owner of offshore companies.
+The PML-Q’s Moonis Elahi, son of Chaudhry Pervaiz Elahi, has been summoned on July 13 in a case of assets beyond means and being the alleged owner of off-shore companies.

 ISLAMABAD: The National Accountability Bureau (NAB) expanded its scope of investigation in the corruption scam in Saaf Pani Company of Punjab with once again summoning former chief minister Punjab Shahbaz Sharif to appear before the investigating team on July 5.